[6 MIN READ]

-- COVID-19 vaccination is recommended for all people 12 years and older, including people who are pregnant, breastfeeding, trying to get pregnant now or might become pregnant in the future.
+- COVID-19 vaccination is recommended for all people ages 6 months and older, including people who are pregnant, breastfeeding, trying to get pregnant now or might become pregnant in the future.

 - Evidence about the safety and effectiveness of COVID-19 vaccination during pregnancy has been growing.
 The data suggest that the benefits of receiving a COVID-19 vaccine outweigh any known or potential risks of vaccination during pregnancy.

-- Pregnant and recently pregnant people are more likely to get severely ill with COVID-19 compared with non-pregnant people.
+- Pregnant and recently pregnant people are more likely to get severely ill with COVID-19 than non-pregnant people.

 - Getting a COVID-19 vaccine can protect you from severe illness that could require hospitalization, supplemental oxygen or intubation.

 - Read the CDC's safety data about getting the COVID-19 vaccine while pregnant or breastfeeding.

 Should I get the COVID-19 vaccine?

 Yes!
 We recommend that all pregnant people receive the vaccine since it is highly effective at preventing severe infection and almost all pregnant people can receive the vaccine safely.